Macro-App/docs.powerkeys.net/content/docs/modules/window.md

 ## OnFocusChange

-Registers a callback function to be called when the currently focused window changes.
+`OnFocusChange` registers a callback function to be called when the currently focused window changes.

 Parameters: